-- Educate and support members in relation to regular attendance. - Identify strategies to assist individual members in their efforts to improve attendance. - Be informed of meetings when the employee is unionized, unless the employee specifically asks that the union not attend. - Receive copies of written records of meetings if requested or required by the collective agreement or if the union representative was present.
+- Educate and support members in relation to regular attendance. - Identify strategies to assist individual members in their efforts to improve attendance. - To attend meetings with the employee as per the relevant collective agreement, when requested by the employee. - Receive copies of written documentation that form part of an employee's personnel file.